amarachukwu-agbo/bc-22-calendar_app/README.md

 # bc-22-calendar_app
 A calendar application that lets you view days, weeks, months and years.
-It also shows the holidays in the year.
+#Installation
+.To install all the dependencies, run npm-init.